1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 If a SmartMeter is broken you must still provide proof of payment, so purchase a receipt from the nearest machine.
 If a single-space meter is broken, you may park your vehicle for the time limit of that meter; after that you must move your vehicle from the block face.

 To report broken meters call 503-278-5410.

 Read descriptions of common issues related to parking in Portland's meter districts that may lead to citations.

-Parking meter rates, days, hours of operation in Portland's three parking meter districts: Downtown, Lloyd, Marquam Hill and Central Eastside.
+Parking meter rates, days, hours of operation in Portland's parking meter districts: Downtown, Lloyd, Marquam Hill and Central Eastside.

 Link to information about applying for temporary parking permits in Portland's metered parking districts.

 All metered parking in the City of Portland is free on New Year's Day, Martin Luther King Jr. Day, President's Day, Memorial Day, Independence Day, Labor Day, Veteran's Day, Thanksgiving Day and Christmas Day.